cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-04-27-the-evolution-of-the-web-from-html-to-webassembly.md

   </figcaption>
 </figure>

-The idea of a global internet has been around since the early 1970s.
+The idea of a **global internet** has been around since the early 1970s.
 However, initially accessing documents remotely involved complex processes using services such as [FTP](https://en.wikipedia.org/wiki/File_Transfer_Protocol), [NNTP](https://en.wikipedia.org/wiki/Network_News_Transfer_Protocol), and the [Gopher protocol](https://en.wikipedia.org/wiki/Gopher_(protocol)).
-These protocols, still in use today, provide a simple directory structure from which users can navigate and select files to download, but they do not support direct viewing of the information being transferred.
+These protocols, still in use today, provide a simple directory structure from which users can navigate and select files to download, but they do not support a direct visualization of the information being transferred.
 This limitation highlighted the need for a new protocol that would enable users to render documents directly through dedicated software applications.
 It was this (probably) the main incentive that led to the creation of the World Wide Web (WWW).
 Today's WWW is predominantly made up of HTML documents and other resources, interconnected through [URLs](https://en.wikipedia.org/wiki/URL).
-These resources are accessed and retrieved using a wonderful piece of software called "web browsers," which communicate back and forward with the internet servers and display the content to the end users.
+These resources are accessed and retrieved using a wonderful piece of software called "web browser," which communicates back and forward with the internet servers and displays content to the end users.

 ## Web Browsers

-In the early 1990s, the development of web browsers rapidly transformed the internet.[^6] Sir [Tim Berners-Lee](https://en.wikipedia.org/wiki/Tim_Berners-Lee),[^3] at CERN, created the first web browser and editor named "[WorldWideWeb](https://en.wikipedia.org/wiki/WorldWideWeb)," later renamed "Nexus," in 1990 (another poof that long camel cased names are a bad idea in general).
+In the early 1990s, the development of web browsers rapidly transformed the internet.[^6] Sir [Tim Berners-Lee](https://en.wikipedia.org/wiki/Tim_Berners-Lee),[^3] at CERN, created the first web browser and web editor named "[WorldWideWeb](https://en.wikipedia.org/wiki/WorldWideWeb)," later renamed "Nexus," in 1990 (another poof that long camel cased names are a bad idea in general).
-This browser, which initially ran on the [NeXTSTEP operating system](https://en.wikipedia.org/wiki/NeXTSTEP) (yeah, that's the OS of the NeXT Computer founded by Steve Jobs, which didn't go anywhere, as neither the browser did).
+This browser initially ran on the [NeXTSTEP operating system](https://en.wikipedia.org/wiki/NeXTSTEP) (yeah, that's the OS of the NeXT Computer founded by Steve Jobs, which didn't go anywhere, as neither the browser did).
-It laid the groundwork for the public web by allowing users to both browse and edit web pages.
+Despite its failure, it laid the groundwork for building public web by allowing users to both browse and edit web pages.
 By February 1992, Berners-Lee's team at CERN released the [Line Mode Browser](https://en.wikipedia.org/wiki/Line_Mode_Browser), the first multi-platform browser.
-Between 1992 and 1995, several browsers such as Viola, Mosaic, Cello, Netscape Navigator, Opera, and Internet Explorer 1.0 were launched, dramatically opening up internet access to anyone with a computer and a landline.
+Between 1992 and 1995, several browsers such as Viola, Mosaic, Cello, Netscape Navigator, Opera, and Internet Explorer 1.0 were launched.
+The emergence of diverse browsers supported in different platforms dramatically opened up internet access to anyone with a computer and an internet connection.

 [//]: # (Web browser Nexus in 1994)
 <figure class="jb_picture">